South Florida Workers’ Compensation Attorneys

 If you or someone you know has been injured on the job, you may be entitled to workers’ compensation benefits.
-Check out our free online Workers’ Comp Case Evaluation Tool.
-And contact us today to get the workers’ compensation benefits to which you are entitled!
+Contact us today to get the workers’ compensation benefits to which you are entitled!

 How It Works

 Our attorneys can help you file a successful workers’ comp claim.
 Florida’s workers’ comp system relies on an administrative court system and is intended to help cover lost wages and medical expenses – without assigning fault for the injury.
 An employer obtains workers’ compensation through self-insuring, private insurance, or state insurance.
 There’s no cost for this insurance to the employee, but when a workplace comp claim is filed, the worker can no longer sue his or her employer for further compensation to cover injury-related expenses.

 Workers’ compensation cases can be complicated.
 The experienced attorneys at LaBovick Law Group will assist you with the following steps to ensure you get the benefits you deserve:

 - Under Florida law, if you’ve been injured on the job, you must report the accident within 30 days.
 You must also file the lawsuit within 2 years.
 We’ll help make sure your employer has notified their insurance company within 7 days of your report, as mandated by law.